Hatamoto/fractol/README.md

 ## Foreword

 Inspired by the fascinating world of fractals and the idea of infinite complexity, this project channels the spirit of mathematical art into an interactive graphics program.
-(Fun fact: despite its name, fract'ol has no relation to hydraulic fracturing!)

 ---

 ## Introduction

 The term *fractal* was coined by Benoit Mandelbrot and represents structures that repeat at every scale.
-In fract'ol, I implemented the classic Mandelbrot set along with dynamic Julia sets, harnessing the power of C and the MiniLibX for graphics rendering.
+In fract'ol, I implemented the classic Mandelbrot set along with the Burning Ship and dynamic Julia sets, harnessing the power of C and MLX42 library for graphics rendering.
 This project opened up a whole new world of computer graphics for me!

 ---